gecio/gecio.github.io/docs/_optimist/guided_tour/step22/index.en.md

 Now the domain "foobar.cloud" is registered for our project and ready to use (status: ACTIVE).
 In the next step, we want to create MX records (records for mail servers in this zone) for this domain.

-But first let's see what content (recordsets) our new zone already owns.
+But first let us see the content (recordsets) your new zone already owns.

 ```bash
 $ openstack recordset list foobar.cloud.